 The answer is improving sex ed.

 And improving sex education isn’t synonymous with removing porn.
 In fact, removing porn without investing in sex education training and implementation would actually do more harm than good.
-It’s not ideal that young people resort to porn to learn about sex but they’ve been driven there because of poor sex ed provision.
+It’s not ideal that young people resort to porn to learn about sex but they’ve been driven there because of poor sex ed provisions.
 In the absence of porn, we’re limiting teenagers’ options; parents and teachers won’t magically be able to educate them about sex.

 Of course, porn was never meant to be sex education – it’s adult entertainment that has become sex ed because our sex ed curricula are lacking.
 But Naked Attraction isn’t porn, is it?
 It’s a show to evaluate bodies and Channel 4 has employed a fun, big-sister-cum-aunt presenter to guide us through the sexualised human body (as far as I’m aware, most mainstream porn doesn’t have a voiceover).
 And there’re the quirky 2D characters who jump around and wiggle their eyebrows as Anna guides us through the ‘science bits’.
 We find out how many nerve endings a woman has in her clitoris (around 8,000), the average age people in various countries around the world lose their virginity and about the HIV outbreak in the 80s.
 So Naked Attraction isn’t like porn, is it?

 And although Naked Attraction isn’t a government-endorsed curriculum, it’s somewhere in between the two.
 Channel 4 needs to be realistic about its audience.
-Teenagers, twenty- and thirty-somethings are surely the core viewers of this programme and the programme has a strong platform to inform its viewers about the positive discourse surrounding body-image and body confidence.
+Teenagers, twenty- and thirty-somethings are surely the core viewers of this programme and the programme has a strong platform to inform its viewers about the positive discourse surrounding body image and body confidence.
 We can’t change what people find attractive but we can use our language to change how people perceive bodies.

 When Anna asked a straight, male ‘chooser’ which female body they’d like to look at first, the chooser pointed to one booth and Anna made a comment about the vulva in that booth being ‘neat and tucked in’.
 I’m concerned that after watching almost any episode of Naked Attraction, I find myself a little heavy-hearted because this concept of ‘neat and tucked in’ is rife in the rhetoric around bodies.
 It’s concerning because even as a confident 29-year-old who writes about sex not only as a hobby but also for a living, I find myself affected by ‘neat and tucked in’ because it contrasts so sharply with our language about men’s penises.
-You won’t hear Anna Richardson comment on how a larger penis is more desirable than a smaller penis, but somehow, her comment about a ‘neat and tucked in’ vulva seemed like an evaluation on the appeal of female bodies.
+You won’t hear Anna Richardson comment on how a larger penis is more desirable than a smaller penis, but somehow, her comment about a ‘neat and tucked in’ vulva seemed like an evaluation of the appeal of female bodies.

 Maybe I’m being too harsh.